jonalmeida/dotfiles/README.md

 ### Basica Installation

-- Install terminator, conky, curl, conky-all
+- Install `terminator vim gvim conky curl conky-all`
 - Rename bashrc and vimrc with a dot before the name (e.g. `.bashrc`) and place in your home dir (~/)
 - Install conky-manager and symlimk the conky-manager directory in your home dir (~/).
   Ubuntu/Debian: